urbit/docs/development/integrating-api.md

 +++
+title = "Using the HTTP API"
-title = "Integrating with Urbit for Developers" description = "How to use Urbit's API." weight = 4 template = "page_indiced.html"
+description = "How to use Urbit's API." weight = 20 template = "page_indiced.html"
 +++